saumitra2810/kvlly/src/posts/2019-01-14-productivity.md

 date: '2019-01-14'
 title: 'How I learned to be more productive with my workdays'
 featuredImage: '../images/productive-workday.jpg'
-description: 'Hint: They all involve eliminating as many distractions as possible'
+description: 'Hint: All of my tips involve eliminating as many distractions as possible'
 ---

 I'm the queen of distractions.
 If I see an email notification come through, I have to stop what I'm doing and check it.
 My phone lights up with a text?
 Ooh, someone wants to talk to me!
 (Nope, just AT&T letting me know my autopay has successfully processed.)
 I spent a lot of 2018 trying to figure out what I can do to make my workdays more productive.
 It's still very much a work in progress, but I found six primary behavior changes that helped me be more productive when I'm on the clock.